A Remarkable

 Mirum has an Expanded Access Program (EAP) open across multiple countries, offering access to LIVMARLI® (maralixibat) for eligible patients with Alagille syndrome (ALGS) and progressive familial intrahepatic cholestasis (PFIC) who do not have access to ongoing clinical trials.

-Mirum will consider single patient compassionate use access to LIVMARLI, outside of a clinical trial, when all the following criteria are met:
+Mirum will consider single patient compassionate use access to LIVMARLI in the United States, outside of a clinical trial, when the following criteria are met:

 1. The patient has a serious or life-threatening condition.